Cheng-Xue/Hi-Phy/README.md

 ## 7.Human Player Data
 <a name="HumanPlayerData"/></a>
 The human player data on Hi-Phy is given in ```human_player_data.zip```.
-This includes summarized data from 20 players.
-Each .csv file is for a player.
 This includes summarized data for 20 players.
 Each .csv file is for a player and the following are the columns.
 1.	levelIndex: The index assigned to the task
 2.	levelName: The name of the task
 3.	attempts: Number of attempts taken to solve the task